Indian diaspora: Madagascar

 Indians in Madagascar are descended mostly from traders who arrived in 19th century looking for better opportunities.
 The majority of them came from the Indian west coast state of Gujarat and were known as Karana (Muslim) and Bania (Hindu).
 The majority speak Gujarati, though some other Indian languages are spoken.
-Nowadays the younger generations speak at least three languages including French or English, Gujarati and Malagasy.
+Nowadays, the younger generations speak at least three languages; these languages include French or English, Gujarati and Malagasy.

 Mauritius

 The people are known as Indo-Mauritians, and form about 65.8% of the population.
 The majority of them are Hindu (73.7%) and a significant group are Muslims (26.3%).
 Mauritius is the only Hindu majority (48.5%) country of Africa according to the 2011 census.
 There are also a relatively small number of Baháʼís and Sikhs.
 The mother tongue of Indo-Mauritians is Creole, as well as French and English in general fields, however various Indian languages are still spoken, especially Bhojpuri, Tamil, Hindi, Marathi, Odia, Telugu, and Urdu as they are used in religious activities.

 Mauritius hosts the Aapravasi Ghat, the only site of UNESCO in the world, to pay homage to the memory of indenture.
 The Indian Festivals of Maha Shivaratri, Diwali, Thaipusam, Ponggal, Ganesh Chaturthi and Ugadi are all National Holidays as well as the Annual Commemoration of the Arrival of Indian Indentured Labourers in Mauritius.